 Now, what they discovered with the warp bubble, and they also ran this in a vacuum, so it runs in a vacuum, runs in space, it runs in the atmosphere.

-It's very low level as far as the amount of Newtons that it produces, but I guess that could be boosted up with increased energy.
+It's very low level as far as the amount of newtons that it produces, but I guess that could be boosted up with increased energy.

-Our conclusions over here is that they detected the warp bubble inside.
+But the bottom line is what they have inadvertently done is kind of vetted our conclusions over here is that they detected the warp bubble inside.

-He's an engineer scientist out of England that built this back in 2001.
+Actually, he's an engineer scientist out of England that built this back in 2001.

 And now NASA's proved that it does work.